DavidMacDonald11/Sea-Compiler-Legacy/README.md

 # Run Instructions
 Usage: sea [OPTIONS]...
 [DIR|FILE]...

-### OPTIONS:
+### OPTIONS
 Run `sea --help` to see the usage information.

-If you want to see the configuration, generated tokens and AST, add the `--debug` option.
+To see the configuration, generated tokens and AST, add the `--debug` option.

+To update the compiler using git, run `sea --update`.

-If you want to recieve updates as the program runs, add the `--verbose` option.
+To recieve updates as the program runs, add the `--verbose` option.

+To check the compiler version, run `sea --version`.

 To customize the compilation of the generated C files, add the `--callback=PATH` option, where `PATH` is the path to the runnable script file.
 Once C files are created, this script will be ran.